willianmga/hello-microservices/README.md

 # Hello-Microservices

 Hello Microservices is a hello world project created in order to practice the principles of microservices architeture.
-It allows you to save, find, update and delete people.
+It allows you to save, find, update and delete person.
 That's all it does! ;)

 It has been develop using the most recent technologies such: